PranavTrip/EcommerceUI/README.md

-This is a dummy website for an imaaginary app and this being hosted live at : https://ecommerceui-32f3f.web.app/
+This is a dummy website for an imaginary app and this being hosted live at : https://ecommerceui-32f3f.web.app/